 As mentioned, the brain can also convert serotonin into the hormone melatonin.
 By increasing production in the evening to help you fall asleep and easing down in the morning to help you wake up, melatonin can help you regulate sleep — and 5-HTP can help regulate melatonin to start you off.
 There are several sleep studies that measure the effects 5-HTP as combined with gamma-aminobutyric acid (GABA), the naturally occuring amino acid that serves as the main neurotransmitter responsible for inhibiting or blocking impulses between neurons in the brain.

 In one of these studies, this one on humans published in 2010, researchers found that “an amino acid preparation containing both GABA and 5-hydroxytryptophan reduced time to fall asleep, decreased sleep latency, increased the duration of sleep, and improved quality of sleep.”
-Yet most of the rest of the available studies on this topic were conducted on animals and insects, for example, this study from 2016 that said “using a GABA/5-HTP mixture modulates subjective nighttime activity, sleep episodes, and total duration of subjective nighttime sleep to a greater extent than single administration of each amino acid, and that this modulation occurs via GABAergic and serotonergic signaling.”
+Yet most of the rest of the available studies on this topic were conducted on animals and insects, for example, a study from 2016 said “using a GABA/5-HTP mixture modulates subjective nighttime activity, sleep episodes, and total duration of subjective nighttime sleep to a greater extent than single administration of each amino acid, and that this modulation occurs via GABAergic and serotonergic signaling.”

 CBD also seems to have an impact on GABA, binding to the GABA receptors in the body to increase their effects.
 A combination of GABA and 5-HTP, like what you can find in our CBD Night Capsules with 5-HTP, could help you get a better good night’s sleep too and we also have an additional 10 tips for better sleep with CBD.
 The benefits of falling asleep easily and staying asleep spill into other aspects of life, such as improved memory, stress resistance, metabolic health and lots more.